Frequently Asked Questions

 - We can continue doing the things we know and love and also give continuity to the programs.

-- Stanford supported and is helping to make this change.
+- Stanford supported and is helped to make this change.

 What will happen with existing licenses that were arranged through Stanford?

-- Stanford Office of Technology Licenses has already transferred all licenses to SMRC.
+- Stanford has transferred all licenses to SMRC.

 - SMRC’s licensing manager is Nieves Michel.
 She can assist you with any questions.
 To reach her, email email@example.com.